Selkirk4books.com Email Who is Selkirk?

 DAMN PASSWORDS

-Paperback – May 2023 5X8 inches 105 pages.
+5X8 inches 105 pages.

-"Bugger, where's that password?"
-Who's never said that?
-An ever-increasing number of passwords is one big negative of this digital world.
-If you save your passes online, you're vulner- able to hackers.
-If you use the same password for everything— like some do—you'll be fastest except you will inevitably get caught out by hackers.
+An increasing number of passwords is one big negative of this digital world.
+If you save your passes online, you're vulnerable to hackers.
+Use the same password for everything — you'll be fastest except you'll be hacked.

 What's new?: